skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 I first discuss **narrative** and, in particular, the difference between *(w)* X *qtl* and *wyyqtl* forms in that genre.
-The basic difference between these two forms is not one of background versus fore- ground (see Bailey & Levinsohn 1992).
-Rather, the *(w)* X *qtl* forms are used at points of discon- tinuity, as when there is a switch of attention from one participant or situation to another (see Levinsohn 2009 §3.1).
+The basic difference between these two forms is not one of background versus foreground (see Bailey & Levinsohn 1992).
+Rather, the *(w)* X *qtl* forms are used at points of discontinuity, as when there is a switch of attention from one participant or situation to another (see Levinsohn 2009 §3.1).
 No such discontinuity is signalled by *wyyqtl* forms.